kolodny/exercises/README.md

 Pull requests welcome, please follow the basic workflow:

 1. Make a folder
-2. Copy and edit package.json
+2. Copy a package.json from a sibling folder
 3. Make a test.js file